Alistair Hartley (Chair)

 Outside of work, I am a keen golfer (with a decent handicap) and also enjoy reading (classic fiction), film, live music and theatre.

-I recently became a parent governor, and attend the estates, HR and staffing committees for the school.
-I am currently the Head of Human Resources for the Global Banking and Finance sector at BT plc.
+I’m a parent governor and attend the estates, HR and staffing committees for the school.
+In a professional capacity, I work for BT, as a Global HR Director, supporting the Global Product and Portfolio teams; as well as being the regional HRD for AMEA.
 I have a master’s degree in Strategic Human Resource Management, and am a member of the Chartered Institute of Personnel and Development.

-My husband, as a Batelian, is a past pupil of Batley Grammar School and my two sons both currently attend the school.
+As a family we have strong connections to the school, as my husband and sons are both past, and present, pupils of the school, with my husband also being a trustee.
 I am keen to use my skills to help improve standards within the school and to provide support as the school becomes part of the Batley Multi Academy Trust.
 Outside of work, we are a very active family, and like to go camping, canoeing, mountain biking and walking.